MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 Solution for Organizer/Megaphone problem: create a *stage* area.
 Anyone who walks into this area is automatically heard by everyone in the environment.

 ## Create an Audio Zone

+1. Add an empty GameObject to the scene.
+1. Add an Audio Zone script to this new GameObject.
+1. Add a trigger collider in the shape you want (capsule collider, or rectangle).
+1. Adjust the trigger collider to the size you want.
+1. Specify the Audio Zone options you want.
+For example:
+    1. For Default Voice, choose "Low attenuation."
+    1. Choose "Muffled voices."

+Note: these steps aren't the preferred way to set up an Audio Zone.
+We want Audio Zones to be Objects. the Audio Zones in the environment should be more about defining acoustics than user functionality (for example, muffled voices).
+By configuring these options within objects, the environment creator can place the objects in an environment. the environment can then be used as the basis for tEmplates.
+An Organizer can then choose the template that has the Audio Zone-based objects they want for an event.

+Prefabs